avrilcoghlan/vibriowatch/docs/source/haiti.rst

 We can see that isolate H22 is classified as MLST sequence type ST69.

 ST69 is one of the STs (sequence types) often seen for the current pandemic ('7PET') lineage of *Vibrio cholerae*.
 Another sequence type that is sometimes seen for pandemic lineage *V. cholerae* is ST515.
 If an isolate is ST69 or ST515, it very likely belongs to the pandemic lineage.

-Note that if an isolate is not ST69 or ST515, it is still possible that it the isolate belongs to the pandemic lineage but has a very rare sequence type for the pandemic lineage.
-Also, if the isolate was sequenced using Oxford Nanopore Technology (ONT), then sometimes it is difficult to accurately identify the MLST sequence type from ONT data (because ONT data can have many sequencing errors), so your isolate may belong to the pandemic lineage but it may be difficult to determine this using MLST information.
+This suggests H22 belongs to the 7PET lineage.

 Does H22 belong to the pandemic lineage of Vibrio cholerae? (using PopPUNK)
 ---------------------------------------------------------------------------